Berger once said:

 - exploring more effective ways of telling the story of the River Otter with the worlds within worlds context

-- further improving my academic and research abilities and making more effective links and discussions with influencing practitioners
+- further improving my academic and research abilities and making more useful links and discussions with influencing practitioners

 - further exploring how film and the moving image can be used to enhance this project